International treaties and memorandums of understanding

 The Department of Canadian Heritage is responsible for the negotiation of audiovisual coproduction treaties with Canada.
 You can access the list of treaties currently being negotiated here.

 The November 2019 Withdrawal Agreement (Brexit) governing the United Kingdom’s (UK) departure from the European Union (EU) established a transition period ending on December 31, 2020.
 After this date, UK nationals will lose EU citizenship status including for the purposes of Canada’s administration of its bilateral audiovisual coproduction agreements with EU member states.
-Similarly, EU citizens will lose UK nationals status after this date.
+As for the bilateral audiovisual coproduction agreement between Canada and the UK, production companies should contact Telefilm for any recommendation application that includes EU participants.

 Canadian production companies must ensure that non-Canadian nationals participating in a coproduction retain, throughout their participation in the project, their eligibility under the terms of the applicable audiovisual coproduction treaty (i.e. either as nationals of one of the coproducing states, or as non-party nationals).